ksherman/kds-site-gatsby/src/posts/2015-10-03-best-practices-in-incident-management.md

 ---
 title: Best Practices When the $#IT Hits the Fan
-subtitle: Notes from &#35;HEWeb2015 Technical Academy
+subtitle: Notes from HEWeb2015 Technical Academy
 date: 2015-10-03
 layout: post_nolyric
-categories: [heweb15]
+tags: [heweb15]
 ---

 These are notes from a talk by Dave Cliffe during the HighEdWeb 2015 Technology Academy.
 Dave is from PagerDuty which ingests alerts from a lot of monitoring projects.